 The strategic military importance of the Swiss Alps in the Second World War increased the political significance of avalanche research.
 The experience of the First World War, during which around 60,000 soldiers are thought to have perished in avalanches, had not been forgotten.
 In addition, an avalanche above Lenk in 1939 had buried an entire company of mountain troops, fuelling interest from military leaders in the Commission's work.
 At last, the Commission's call for personnel and financial support from the armed forces was given a sympathetic hearing.
 As the army's collaboration was stepped up, military officers started receiving avalanche training from employees of the Weissfluhjoch research site.
 In 1940, the military, working closely with the Commission, established an avalanche warning service with observation stations in various locations across Switzerland, thereby institutionalising avalanche warnings for the armed forces.

-Following the end of the Second World War, the WSL Institute for Snow and Avalanche Research (SLF) spawned by the Commission took over responsibility for avalanche warnings from the military on 1 October 1945 and established the civil avalanche warning service.
+Following the end of the Second World War, the WSL Institute for Snow and Avalanche Research (SLF) spawned by the Commission took over responsibility for avalanche warnings on 1 October 1945 and established the civil avalanche warning service.
 By 1950, 20 observers were providing weather, snow and avalanche data to the avalanche warning service.
 Each week, the SLF issued an avalanche bulletin on the radio and in the press.
 This information was welcomed by both the emerging winter sports resorts and the agencies responsible for public safety.
 After a particularly bad winter for avalanches in 1950/51, structural avalanche protection and the avalanche warning service were both expanded.
 An additional 30 observers were hired to telex daily reports to Davos, and the number of avalanche bulletins each winter doubled to around 40.
 Soon this information was also available as a recorded message over the phone.

 The European Danger Scale